XZhang97666/PrivacyBoost-SLM/README.md

 #### Biomedical domain: [MedQA-USMLE](https://github.com/jind11/MedQA), [HEADQA](https://github.com/aghie/head-qa), [MedMCQA](https://medmcqa.github.io/), and [MMLU-professional medicine](https://github.com/hendrycks/test).
 #### General domain: [CommonSenseQA](https://www.tau-nlp.sites.tau.ac.il/commonsenseqa) and [OpenbookQA](https://allenai.org/data/open-book-qa).

-If you would like to generate context by yourself, you can uilize `api_call.sh` with setting `dataset_name` to be the dataset, e.g `{medqa headqa medmcqa}`, `split` to be `{train validation|dev test}` and `start_idx` and `end_idx` to be start and end index of dataset to iterrate and call OpenAI API.

-download the raw datasets from the original sources by following instructions in scripts/download_raw_data.sh Then run the preprocessing scripts scripts/preprocess_{mrqa,blurb,medqa,mmlu}.py. api_call.sh
+To generate context on your own, you can use the `api_call.sh`.
+To do this, follow the steps below:
+- Set `dataset_name` to the desired dataset, for example: `{medqa headqa medmcqa}`.
+- Set `split` to the desired dataset split, `{train validation|dev test}`.
+- Specify the `start_idx` and `end_idx` to define the starting and ending index of the dataset you want to iterate through.
+- Call the OpenAI API with the configured settings.

 ## 2. Experiment results